jmerrifield/cuke_iterations/README.md

 The only way of 'iterating' over a scenario in Cucumber is to provide it with example rows.
 You certainly don't want a table of 'devices' under every single scenario.

-## Damn right.
-I can just call Cucumber multiple times from a Rake script though!
+## That would suck!
+But I can just call Cucumber multiple times from a Rake script!

 Absolutely.
 It's not without disadvantages though: